awchen85/Horiseon-SEO/README.md

 # Project Notes

-#HTML- changed div elements to semantic HTML families to help with organization
+#HTML- changed div elements to semantic HTML families to help with organization. restructured to follow logical structure of families.
+Confirmed heading attribute order as well as updated title for website.

 #CSS- reduced down to parent elements to streamline code and simplify